-Janja Komljenovic is a Senior Research Associate on CGHE’s local higher education engagement research programme.
+Janja Komljenovic is a Lecturer in Higher Education at Lancaster University and works on CGHE’s local higher education engagement research programme.

 Janja’s research interests include education governance, higher education industry and political economy of markets.
 She is working on integrating macro/meso and micro levels of processes and analysis.